devcoons/flexistack/README.md

 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/flexistack?style=for-the-badge&color=%23F0F)

-FlexiStack is a Python package designed to facilitate the rapid development of modular Python applications.
-This framework consists of two main entities: actions and plugins.
-Actions are user-performed tasks exposed as application arguments, while plugins are functional components that users can consume within their actions.
-It simplifies the complexity of argument parsing and supports multiple versions of plugins.
+FlexiStack is a sophisticated Python framework designed to streamline the development of modular applications.
+It allows developers to efficiently manage the complexity associated with building applications by segmenting functionality into distinct, reusable components.
+FlexiStack provides a structured approach to developing software, offering significant benefits:

+- <b>Modularity</b>: Promotes clean separation of concerns, enabling developers to organize code into manageable pieces.
+- <b>Reusability</b>: Components such as actions and plugins can be reused across different projects, reducing development time.
+- <b>Extensibility</b>: New functionalities can be easily added through plugins without altering the core application logic.
+- <b>Simplicity</b>: Simplifies argument parsing and command-line interface creation, making it easier to build and maintain complex applications.

+<b>Core Components of FlexiStack</b>

+FlexiStack's architecture is built around three main components: `middleware`, `actions`, and `plugins`.
+Each serves a unique purpose within the framework, contributing to its flexibility and power.

-## Installation
+# Installation

 You can install FlexiStack using pip:

 `pip install flexistack`

-## Getting Started
+# How to use

-Although FlexiStack supports various project structures, a recommended one is as follows:`
+Although FlexiStack can support various project structures, a recommended one is as follows:

 ```
 /project_directory